1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 "Euthanasia" has been used ten to twenty times before and during the recordings of All Eyez on Me, so that it was initially known as the title of the All Eyez On Me (Euphanasia Demo Tape) circa November 95.
 It was normal that after All Eyez On Me being released, the concept came back.
 It was given in late April for the first Outlawz LP tracklist to include songs taken from his solo project.
 7 songs will end up in it : Hit em Up, Made Niggaz, Troublesome, Never Call U Bitch Again, Secretz of War, Fuckin Wit the Wrong Nigga, Who Do U Believe In (cf. Immortalz).
 So, at the end of his second Death Row solo album short lived project, he was thinking again to "Euthanasia" as a good title.
 But the title manifestly didn't fit for the Outlawz project (more about mafia, gang war...).

-This title is clearly the evolution of a concept Tupac wanted to develop for a long time : "My Only Fear of Death (is reincarnation)", Amerikkka eats its Young, KKKrucified... which evolves for his next planned album after Me Against The World to Amerikaz Euthanasia, Ethernal Euthanasia, Euthanasia Syndrom, Silent Euthanasia, Secretz of Euthanasia, Supreme Euthanasia, Euthanasia Supreme and Euthanasia...
-So it makes a strong link with Me Against The World
+This title is clearly the evolution of a concept Tupac wanted to develop for a long time : Exodus, "My Only Fear of Death (is reincarnation)", Amerikkka eats its Young, KKKrucified... which evolves for his next planned album after Me Against The World to Amerikaz Euthanasia, Ethernal Euthanasia, Euthanasia Syndrom, Silent Euthanasia, Secretz of Euthanasia, Supreme Euthanasia, Euthanasia Supreme and Euthanasia...
+So it makes a strong link with Me Against The World.

-David LaChapelle, 1st & 2nd of April 96
+David LaChapelle, "Solidarity", the 1st of April 1996

 David LaChappelle's "Becoming clean" - A very surprising photo set